MobilePayDev/MobilePay-Payments-API/docs/payments-refunds/create-payments.md

 ```

 :::tip
-`mobilePayAppRedirectUri` should be used to redirect a user to a MobilePay app.
+`mobilePayAppRedirectUri` should be used to redirect user to the MobilePay app.
 :::

 :::tip
 Use `description` to inform your customers to a greater extent.
-The description will be shown on the payment confirmation screen in MobilePay so the customer has more information about the product.
+Description will be shown on the payment confirmation screen in MobilePay so the customer has more information about the product.
 The description will also be shown when the MobilePay user opens their payment receipt in the activity list.
 :::

 :::tip